fpco/unliftio/unliftio/README.md

 remove the dependency on them here.

-If there are other temporary orphans that should be added, please bring it up in the issue tracker or send a PR, but we'll need to be selective about adding dependencies.
+If there are other temporary orphans that should be added, please bring them up in the issue tracker or send a PR, but we'll need to be selective about adding dependencies.

 ## Future questions